ksoh97/MelGAN-Waveform-synthesis/README.md

   - Stack of transposed convolutional layers are used to upsample the input sequence and each trnasposed convolutional layers is followed by a stack of residual blocks with dilated convolutions.

 - **Discriminator**
-  - Multi-scale architecture with 3 discriminators that have identical network structure but operate on different audio scales are adopted.
+  - Multi-scale architecture with three discriminators that have identical network structure but operate on different audio scales are adopted.
   - This structure has an inductive bias that each discriminator learns features for different frequency range of the audio.